MichelLaplane/PowerApps-Samples/README.md

   - Assigned To (single-line text)
   - Report (multiple-line text)

 After importing the .msapps file you will have to create a SharePoint list connection to this list.
-Be aware that the Data Source must have the namem of the SharePointList :  "Home Inspections"
+Be aware that the Data Source must have the name of the SharePointList :  "Home Inspections"